Drag coefficient: Concept

-Therefore, when the drag is dominated by a frictional component, the body is called a streamlined body; whereas in the case of dominant pressure drag, the body is called a blunt or bluff body.
+Therefore, when the drag is dominated by a frictional component, the body is called a streamlined body, while in the case of dominant pressure drag, the body is called a blunt or bluff body.
 Thus, the shape of the body and the angle of attack determine the type of drag.
-For example, an airfoil is considered as a body with a small angle of attack by the fluid flowing across it.
+For example, an airfoil is considered a body with a small angle of attack by the fluid flowing across it.
 This means that it has attached boundary layers, which produce much less pressure drag.
+The wake produced is very small and drag is dominated by the friction component.
+Therefore, such a body (here an airfoil) is described as streamlined, whereas for bodies with fluid flow at high angles of attack, boundary layer separation takes place.
+This mainly occurs due to adverse pressure gradients at the top and rear parts of an airfoil.